 Get the natural Toronto experience, and enjoy the Instagram-worthy view of the Toronto skyline.
 If you're under 19, the ferry ride is $5 with a student ID.
 Admission to the Island is free.

 The giant ceramic head is the piéce de resistance at this museum at Queen’s Park dedicated to ceramics.
 If you're looking to visit, student admission is just $9 when you present an ID.

 Spend an afternoon wandering through the hundreds of interactive and passive exhibits at the Ontario Science Centre.
 Geology, natural sciences, astronomy, music, technology, human anatomy, oh my!
 Students with valid ID pay $16 for hours of pure educational bliss.

-Unfortunately there is no discount for a day pass, but show your student ID and get $25 off a year membership and $40 off a two year membership.
+Unfortunately there is no discount for a day pass, but show your student ID and get a year membership for $60.

 Join the conversation Load comments